By Arré Bench Oct. 04, 2018

-We’re going to give credit where it’s actually due, and acknowledge the real kickstarters of the #MeToo movement: The men who made sexual harassment possible in the first place.
+A year into the #MeToo movement, we’re going to give credit where it’s actually due, and acknowledge the real kickstarters of the campaign: The men who made sexual harassment possible in the first place.

-his year, the Silence Breakers, the women who brought down the several sexual predators governing Hollywood, fended off competition from contenders like Beyoncé and the guy with orange hair, to be declared the Time Person of the Year.
-Now let’s get real — an achievement of this stature cannot be credited to mere womenfolk , whose place, it has been established, is in the kitchen making a sandwich.
-So we’re going to go ahead and give credit where it’s actually due, and acknowledge the real kickstarters of the #MeToo movement: The men who made sexual harassment possible in the first place, and the men who covered it up.
-Suit up and brush up on your latent misogyny, because this party is about to get mansplained.
+Now let’s get real — an achievement of this stature shouldn’t be credited to mere womenfolk, whose place, it has been established, is in the kitchen making a sandwich.
+So a year into the #MeToo movement, we’re going to go ahead and give credit where it’s actually due, and acknowledge the real kick-starters of the campaign: The men who made sexual harassment possible in the first place, and the men who covered it up for them.

-Through the year, for every woman who has had the courage to come forward, there have been about 10 men who have come forth to protect the hoary tradition that is chauvinism.
-But do you see the mainstream media talking about that?
+Through the year, for every Christine Blasey Ford who has had the courage to come forward, there have been about 10 Kavanaughs who have come forth to protect the hoary tradition that is chauvinism and the pressures of having to drink beer.
+But do you see the mainstream media talking about their achievements?
 Of course not.
 No one cares for good ol’ Men ki Baat these days.
-It may seem unbelievable, or ridiculous even, but herein lies an important lesson that only the harasser and his friends cared to teach us this year: “The mainstream media is out to get the men”.
+It may seem unbelievable, or ridiculous even, but herein lies an important lesson that only the harasser and his friends cared to teach us this year: “The mainstream media is out to get the men.”

 The biggest travesty is that men don’t get enough credit in preventing sexual harassment.